denten-books/plain-text/main.md

 René Descartes, Georg Cantor, David Hilbert, Gottlob Frege, Bertrand Russell, Kurt Gödel, Ludwig Wittgenstein [@petzold_annotated_2008;
 @herken_universal_1988; @grattan-guinness_development_1981].

+[ln2-alt]: "We have to think (in a completely novel way) the relation between a science and the ideology [...] the fact that such an investigation confronts us with the observation that every science, in the relationship it has with ideology it emerged from, can only be thought as a 'science of ideology, would disconcert us, were we not forewarned of the name of the *object* of knowledge, which can only exist in the form of ideology [@althusser_reproduction_2014, 46]."

+[ln2-derr]: See @derrida_writing_1978.
+I am alluding particularly to statements like "ethnology-like any science-comes about within the element of discourse," and "this moment was that in which language invaded the universal problematic;
+that in which, in the absence of a center or origin, everything became discourse-provided we can agree on this word-that is to say, when everything became a system where the central signified, the original or transcendental signified, is never absolutely present outside a system of differences.
+The absence of the transcendental signified extends the domain and the interplay of signification ad infinitum" (278-294).

 ### 2.5 WYSINAWYG (What You See Is Not Always What You Get)